Stages I & II of Field Experience

 Stages I & II Classroom Observation & Explorations

-Students must submit an Academic Year Field Placement Form in order to apply for placement for stages I & II.
-Please submit only one Academic Year Field Placement for courses that require a field experience (stages I & II) for all quarter terms you plan to take during the academic year.
+Students must submit an Academic Year Field Placement Form in order to apply for placement for Stages I & II.

 Note: If your plan of study changes, please submit an updated form indicating that the new submission is a revision.